yjthu/obaDIA/README.md

 ```

-For your own data, please copy the example script to your work dirctory and edit it refer to the `Usage`.
+For your own data, please copy the example script to your work directory and edit it referring to the `Usage`.

 ## Usage